Myrtle beach motorcycle club promotes road safety through charity bike ride

 Williams said the club’s primary objective is not just raising funds but creating awareness among bikers about the necessity of having safety measures in place.
 The club invited a law firm and a life agency to be present during the event.

 “There is no right or wrong way.
-What we are trying to do is instill the responsibility in the rider to take all the prerequisites to ensure they have taken an advanced riding course, consulted with an attorney, and have appropriate life insurance or health insurance in the event of an accident occurring,” said Williams.
+What we are trying to do is instill the responsibility in the rider to take all the prerequisites to ensure they have taken an advanced riding course, consulted with an attorney, and have appropriate life insurance or health insurance in the event of an accident occurring,” Williams said.

 Kickstands went up at 3:30 P.M. and bikers rode from Lollies on 3rd in Myrtle Beach to On the Half Shell in Murrells Inlet.